+This project was supported by Grant No. 621990NDCP03 awarded by the Office of National Drug Control Policy, Essentive Office of the President.
+Points of view or opinions in this document are those of the surface and thore and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United States Government. © 2022Legislative Analysis and Public Analysis Association.
+Research is current as of July 2022.
+This document is intended for informational purposes only and does not constitute legal advices or opinion.
 Similar to the immunity provided to naloxone prescribers, the level of immunity provided to naloxone dispensers for any acts or omissions performed in good faith related to the dispensing of naloxone or the eventual administration of naloxone varies by state.
-Here again, the majority of states (29) provide dispensers with immunity from civil liability, criminal liability, and professional disciplinary actions.
-A total of five states and the District of Columbia only provide dispensers with civil and criminal immunity, and five states provide only civil immunity.
-The remaining states offer criminal and professional immunity (two states), professional disciplinary immunity only (two states), and civil and professional immunity (three states).
-Additionally, there are four states that do not address dispenser immunity in statute.
+Here again, most states (29) provide dispensers with immunity from civil liability, criminal liability, and professional disciplinary actions.
+A total of five states and the District of Columbia only provide dispensers with immunity from criminal and civil liability, and five states provide only civil immunity.
+The remaining states offer criminal and professional immunity (two states), professional disciplinary immunity only (three states), and civil and professional immunity (two states).
+Finally, four states and Puerto Rico do not address dispenser immunity in statute.